How Long Does It Take To Grow Magic Mushrooms

 Once formed and implanted, mycelium spread, gathering nutrients and growing stronger.
 When the time is right, changes of temperature and moisture will trigger fruiting, although other factors like a challenging environment with little food or too much competition can trigger premature fruiting.
 Ideally, when growing mushrooms, you will control environmental conditions at the right moment to trigger mushrooms a “flush”.
 When the mushrooms mature they will open their “veil” where the mushroom cap attaches to the stem.
 When the veil breaks, the “gills” of the mushroom will be revealed, which release spores and repeat the mushroom growth cycle.
 If you want to learn more about mushrooms parts, read our article “Psilocybin Mushroom Anatomy 101“

 How To Grow Mushroom Spores From Syringe with PF Tek

-The first step is obtaining spores of your desired species from a trusted mushroom spore supplier, Then you need to decide upon your growing method; PF Tek is generally the best “technique” for beginners and is what we provide here.
+Now you’re ready to start growing!
+The first step is growing mushroom spores is to obtain the spores of your desired species from a trusted mushroom spore supplier.
+Then you need to decide upon your growing method; PF Tek is generally the best “technique” for beginners and is what we provide here.
 Our technique here differs slightly from the original, but we think it is a bit more accessible.

 PF Tek was created by Robert McPherson and stands for his online handle Psylocyba Fanaticus.
 Popularized by online mycology communities like Shroomery, PK Tek can be done with supplies commonly found at hardware stores.

-The yields will not be as high as other methods, but it is a great place to get your feet wet and have some success.
-A successful run of PF-Tek can be completed in four to six weeks, assuming you use healthy psilocybe cubensis mushroom spores in an optimal environment.
+The yields will not be as high as in other methods, but it is a great place to get your feet wet and have some success.

 Supplies for Growing Magic Mushrooms with PF Tek